phillis-fung/typescript-node-doctor-booking-page/README.md

 ## Development
-Run `npm run start ` to start the project
+Run `cd client npm run start ` to start the project

 Run ` cd client npm run build `to build the app for production to the  `build`  folder, which bundles the minified build and hashed-included-filenames.